When the Boot Screen freezes you may see two possible screens.

 HunterLab Remote Access Support is available for all Essentials embedded software products

-HunterLab Technical Support team provides remote support to their customers by connecting to the end user instrument and solving their issues.
+HunterLab Technical Support team provides remote support to HunterLab customers by connecting to the end-user instrument and troubleshoot their technical issues.
 Technical Support agents need to adhere to the remote support policies to have a successful remote session.

-When customers request a remote support session and they don’t have the Host tool installed on their instruments, the technical support agent needs to do the following:
+When a HunterLab customer requests a remote support session and they don’t have the Host tool installed on their instruments, the technical support agent needs to do the following:

-- Sends an e-mail that asks the customer to register their instrument on the registration form https://www.hunterlab.com/ras-registration.html
+- Step1: Sends an e-mail that asks the customer to register their instrument on the registration form https://www.hunterlab.com/ras-registration.html

-- When the host tool is successfully installed in the customer's instrument, it is important to remind the customer of the following instructions before you start a remote session:
+- Step3: When the host tool is successfully installed in the customer's instrument, it is important to remind the customer of the following instructions before you start a remote session:

 - Connect the instrument to the Ethernet.

-- Make sure that the instrument generated an IP address.
+- Make sure that the instrument generates an IP address.

 - Restart RAS by following the instruction in this link: https://support.hunterlab.com/hc/en-us/articles/115005892646-How-to-Restart-the-Remote-Access-Support-RAS-